SamarthShinde/Visual-Taxonomy-/README.md

-Here’s the corrected README.md with the proper structure and formatting that you can directly copy-paste into your editor.
-This version ensures all code blocks, lists, and sections render correctly on GitHub.

 # **Visual Taxonomy - Attribute Prediction for E-commerce**

 A deep learning-based project to classify products into categories and predict their attributes using EfficientNet.
 Developed as part of the Meesho Hackathon, this project demonstrates high-performance modeling and efficient handling of large-scale datasets.